sonodar/aws-ssm-env-ruby/README.md

 #### other

-If you specify an instance of a class that implements `AwsSsmEnv::Fetcher` in` fetch`, or an instance with a `each` method, use that instance as is.
+If you specify an instance of a class that implements `AwsSsmEnv::Fetcher` in` fetch`, or an instance with a `each` method, that instance will be used as is.

 ### naming: [Symbol, AwsSsmEnv::NamingStrategy, Object]